obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

      **OBS_FRONTEND_EVENT_EXIT** event is normally called after scripts have been destroyed.

+   - **OBS_FRONTEND_EVENT_ABOUT_TO_EXIT**

+     Triggered when the program is starting to exit, before anything is cleaned up.

    - **OBS_FRONTEND_EVENT_EXIT**

-     Triggered when the program is about to exit.
+     Triggered when the program is exiting.

    - **OBS_FRONTEND_EVENT_REPLAY_BUFFER_STARTING**